ComSSA/www.comssa.org.au/minutes/2014-04-03/index.md

     * Yes: Kieran, Delan, Jasmine
     * Necessary evil: Kye
   * Jasmine: wait until my fringe grows back out
-  * Jimmy: forehead?
+  * Jamal: forehead?
 More like five-head
-    * Jimmy and Funsize laughed for several minutes
+    * Jamal and Mitchell laughed for several minutes
       * Both of them were unable to breathe
-  * Delan and Millie will take the photos
+  * Delan and Michael will take the photos

 ## Sponsorships